ChackDan/build-ai-agents-and-automate-workflows-with-n8n/README.md

 ## Course Description

+Use n8n - the open source workflow automation tool - to build advanced custom AI-powered business-process automations connecting your existing tools together to create AI agents that simplify your work.
+Choose n8n as a cloud app, mount it on prem, or run it locally on your computer for full control.
+Learn how to build an advanced AI agent that connects with external sources like Google Sheets and Slack to perform data processing and management based on natural language inputs.
+Create, share, and test out automation flows with your team and the n8n community.

 ## Instructions

 This repository contains the n8n workflows and example data used in the course for reference.